argex18/SRS/README.md

 # 6 - start(topic) -- it allows you to start the SRS session.
 It returns void
 # 7 - __update -- it's need to correctly write the data on the file. **

-#**IMPORTANT: THIS METHODS ARE STRONGLY PRIVATE AND SHOULD NEVER BE USED BY USERS
+#**IMPORTANT: THESE METHODS ARE STRONGLY PRIVATE AND SHOULD NEVER BE USED BY USERS